 - Direct plagiarism: Verbatim copying of an original source without acknowledging the source

-- Paraphrased plagiarism: Paraphrasing, without acknowledgement, of ideas from another that the reader might mistake for the author's own
+- Paraphrased plagiarism: Paraphrasing, without acknowledgment, of ideas from another that the reader might mistake for the author’s own

 - Plagiarism mosaic: Borrowing of words, ideas, or data from an original source and blending this original material with one’s own without acknowledging the source

-- Insufficient acknowledgement: Partial or incomplete attribution of words, ideas, or data from an original source
+- Insufficient acknowledgment: Partial or incomplete attribution of words, ideas, or data from an original source

-“Cheating” is a form of dishonesty where a student attempts to give the appearance of knowledge or skill that he or she has not fairly obtained.
+“Cheating” is a form of dishonesty where a student attempts to give the appearance of knowledge or skill that the student has not fairly obtained.
 Examples of cheating include, but are not limited to the following:

 - copying from another person’s work during an examination or while completing an assignment